iamharryliu/vigilant-broccoli/notes/home/food/bread.md

 # Bread

+## Sourdough Starter

+- don’t overfeed : 2:1:1, 1:1:1 should be max (starter:water:flour), if you put too much flour and water compared with starter, you are diluting acidity and thus preventing good bacteria and yeast to thrive!

 ## Round Bread

 - 2:1 flour to water, add spoons of water if needed to make sure just damp